URAP @ Illinois is the Undergraduate Research Apprenticeship Program @ the University of Illinois.

 - An unofficial transcript

 - A letter of support from the prospective graduate mentor’s dissertation advisor

-- A cover letter describing the graduate mentor’s dissertation project, how an undergraduate apprentice might be incorporated into the project, and the importance of participating in this apprenticeship program
+- A cover letter describing the graduate mentor’s dissertation or thesis project, how an undergraduate apprentice might be incorporated into the project, and the importance of participating in this apprenticeship program

 - Graduate students with significant and proven experience working with individuals from U.S. minority populations under-represented at Illinois are encouraged to apply.